Contact me if you want to have a free no obligation 15 minute consult about what I can do for your digital health product.

 Great advances in technology can truly transform patient care.
-However, knowing which trials to include your product in and who to pitch it to needs an intimate knowledge of the healthcare ecosystem.
-Sometimes all that is needed is a clinician to point out how to make your cutting edge technology truly relevant both in a research setting and “on the shop floor”.
+However, knowing which trials to include your product in and who to pitch it to needs an intimate knowledge of the healthcare ecosystem including the areas physicians inhabit.
+This client had the engineering knowledge to produce a cutting edge technology but not the use.
+I was able to point to various uses which would save time and money and also the ongoing trials where it could be incorporated.
+Sometimes all that is needed is a practising clinician to point out how to make your cutting edge technology truly relevant both in a research setting and “on the shop floor”.

 Case D – Telemedicine.

-Although everyones is talking about telemedicine and recent viral events will surely make it an increasingly attractive option, the reality is that the uptake has been less than we would have liked.
+Although everyones is talking about telemedicine and recent viral events has made its implementation a non-negotiable, the reality is that the ongoing uptake has been less than we would have liked.
 Identifying the barriers both from the physicians and the patients’ side needs on the ground knowledge of what their reality is.
 Too often a preconceived version of what is needed leads to digital health options which are created to answer a non-existent question.
 Identify real needs and offer real solutions by offering telemedicine to the section of society who will embrace it.
-Chronic patients who may or may not be housebound are not the trendy images used to sell telemedicine but are early and enthusiastic users of relevant technology.
+Chronic patients, who may or may not be housebound, are not the trendy images used to sell telemedicine but these patients are often early and enthusiastic users of relevant technology.
 Use patient advocate groups and get organic growth because you know and respond to a real telemedicine need.